readyready15728/misc/awakemud-notes.md

 ammo acquisition, SMGs are 1 point weaker than assault rifles but let you use offhand shield/focus, shotguns are comparable to SMGs but don't need the under slot for recoil comp and so is better for bayonets"
+* Apparently finding the other half of the heart-shaped key in the CAS requires working for Johnsons in the CAS.
+It may be necessary to incapacitate targets in order to gain that half.
+* I may have to search on the beach in the CAS as a further part of finding out what the key's for.
+* A wounded Knight-Errant Security Officer on the 7th floor of Knight Center offers work.
+* `toggle noautokill` to incapacitate targets.